kelleghan1/mySite.github.io/README.md

 # Firebase Static Deployment
+# Sign up for an account at firebase.com using google oauth

-* First of all you'll need to get the command line tools:
+* Then you'll need to get the command line tools:
 ```
 $ npm install -g firebase-tools
 ```